The shocking truth about the Grindadrápthe Faroese whale hunting

 “Denmark should exterminate those inbred barbarians”, “Mercury poisoning is just karma, I hope they all die”, “Sons of bitches, I hope they rot in hell”, “I didn’t know this blog supports this atrocity, I hope you die too”.

 All those are real examples, ok?
 I’m not making this up.
 You can see for yourself here, here and here.
-On my blog and on my social media, those comments are deleted as soon as I see them, so unfortunately I cannot show anybody the examples I wrote above.
+On my blog and on my social media, those comments are deleted as soon as I see them, so, unfortunately, I cannot show anybody the examples I wrote above.

 Those accusatory and aggressive comments and posts are a highly emotional response to the inflammatory articles you can find online.

-Make the right questions not hateful Facebook posts.
+Make the right questions, not hateful Facebook posts.
 That is all I’m asking.

 Stop clapping your hands for people that go to the Faroe Islands to impose their truth upon the Faroese without even consider sitting down to listen to their side of the story.
 Listen to what the Faroese have to say, try to understand their way of life.
-Book a trip there and experience first hand one of me most caring and beautiful environment.
+Book a trip there and experience first hand one of my most caring and beautiful environment.
 Imposing your truths is cultural imperialism.
 And the world can only regret from actions like that.

-Besides, Sea Shepherd actions only strengthens the desire of Faroese nationalists to fight harder to preserve their cultural heritage.
+Besides, Sea Shepherd actions only strengthen the desire of Faroese nationalists to fight harder to preserve their cultural heritage.
 It only makes people that could possibly be on their side to run to the other.

 They make even me, a former vegetarian, want to rally behind the Faroese whalers.
 Can you imagine their actions on people born in the Faroes?

 The Faroe Islands are a wonderful country with some of the most friendly people we’ve seen.
-It is a country that see 2 foreigners without Faroese money looking for some water with Euros and failing at it.
+It is a country that sees 2 foreigners without Faroese money looking for some water with Euros and failing at it.
 A country that is so awesome that in less than 10 minutes, 2 random people offered to get us water because – and this was the actual words – “if I went to Brazil and I forgot to exchange my money, I would be happy if a Brazilian offers help”.
 A country where the owner of a hotel is so kind that gave us a free meal because we found no open banks to exchange euros.
 And on the next day, he exchanged some Euros to Faroese currency to us even though Euros are not even accepted in Denmark.
 I mean, he lost money helping us.
 A country that every single soul we met showed us kindness in a way.

 People, stop hating and start understanding.